thaihv/SETL-Nifi/README.md

-# A Smartcity Platform using microservices
+# A Platform for SETL
-**This code is used as the boilerplate code for Smart City platform project.
-It includes microservices:**
+**This code is a fork of Apache Nifi to leverage this platform to use with spatial data:**
  1. A real time service for archiving data from sensors (MQTT) or applications (HTTP).The techstack is used:
     * Kafka
     * Mosquitto